Hanuvendra/100-days-of-code/log.md

  **Today's Progress**: Solved some questions in codechef and HTML also.

- **Thoughts** Started programming after a long time and solved some questions ..
+ **Thoughts**: Started programming after a long time and solved some questions ..

 Link(s) to work: